lanainland/lanainland.github.io/_art/daffodil.md

 category: botanical
 ---

 Study of a Daffodil in watercolour.
 Above is a dissected flower head, exposing the interior structure and the side tepals.
-Below is a composition of individual parts - tepals, stamens and leaves.

 ![daffodil](./assets/img/art/botanical/daffodil_structure.jpg){: width="100%"}

-#### Front and back view of a daffodil in full bloom
+#### Elements of a daffodil - tepals, stamens and leaves.

 ![daffodil front](./assets/img/art/botanical/daffodil_front.jpg){: width="80%"}

 ![daffodil back](./assets/img/art/botanical/daffodil_back.jpg){: width="80%"}

+#### Front and back view of a daffodil in full bloom

 Daffodils are native to Northern Europe and are early bloomers, so if you happen to see a yellow flower sticking out of the snow, you’ll know winter is over!